Lansing Historic Home Remodeling & Restoration

 Dangerous Building Materials

 The first thing a lot of people think of when hearing about a historic remodel is asbestos and other dangerous building materials.
 While asbestos-containing materials haven’t been used on residences since the 80s, that doesn’t help much if your house was built 60 years prior to that!
-And that doesn’t include lead-based paint and the remediation necessary or any other harmful products, such as Zonolite insulation, that we might come across.
+And that doesn’t include lead-based paint and the remediation necessary, or any other harmful products such as Zonolite insulation that we might come across.

-R. L. Rider Remodeling is a lead-safe certified firm with trained staff ready to handle any remediation needed to get your home safe and livable.
-We test and identify the material in question, protect and limit the area’s exposure, then remove and dispose of it offsite.
+R.L.
+Rider Remodeling is a lead-safe certified firm with trained staff ready to handle any remediation needed to get your home safe and livable.
+We test and identify the material in question, protect and limit the area’s exposure, the remove and dispose of it offsite.
 DO NOT attempt to work on or around such materials by yourself without proper training – you could risk your and your family’s health.

-Outdated Construction Practices
+Outdated Construction Practices/Hidden Damage

 Matching Original Materials